 We are the first Further Education institution in the UK ever to be awarded Taught Degree Awarding Powers (TDAP), which enables us to develop and award our own Honours and Masters degrees.

-All four colleges and our training provider, Intraining, were recently inspected by Ofsted and all were found to be Grade 2 Good.
+All five colleges and our training provider, Intraining, were recently inspected by Ofsted and all were found to be Grade 2 Good.

 For more information please visit the NCG website